jayarehart/EC-Bootcamp-SE/Reducing/Design Strategies.md

 ### Lateral Systems
 - Embrace symmetry.
 More symmetric buildings reduces the need for collectors and reinforcement needed to resist torsion.
 - Avoid short and slender vertical elements that are not efficient in resisting overturning.
-- Use higher ductility systems or energy dissipation systems
+- Use higher ductility systems or energy dissipation systems.
 ### Reduce Building Height
 Consider the height of your building.
 Taller buildings pay a premium for embodied carbon due to the additional loading both for the gravity and lateral systems.
 The relationship is non-linear between increasing building height and normalized structural system embodied carbon.
 Check out the work of [James Helal](https://doi.org/10.1016/j.istruc.2020.01.026) and [Vincent Gan](https://doi.org/10.1016/j.jclepro.2017.05.156).
 ## Low Carbon Materials